 - Weight: 32.67 pounds (14.82kg)

 - Size: 8.35 x 14.19 x 18.6 inches (212 x 360.5 x 472.52mm; W x D x H)

-Don't let the Aurora's small size fool you – it's a full-fledged gaming desktop and can even be VR-ready, depending on your configuration.
-The R5 starts at $799 (about £599, AU$1071) with an Intel Core i3 processor, Nvidia GTX 950 GPU, 8GB of RAM and 1TB hard drive.
+Don’t let the Aurora R5’s size fool you – it’s a full-fledged gaming desktop and can even be VR ready, depending on your configuration.
+It starts out around $799 (about £599, AU$1071), and that base configuration will net you a 6th-generation Intel Core i3 CPU, Nvidia GTX 950 GPU, 8GB of RAM and a 1TB hard drive.

 In reality, though, you can't really play many demanding games with this starting spec.
 So, you'll likely have to step up to the $1,099 (about £825, AU$1,473) Intel Core i5 and Nvidia GTX 970 configuration, if you want a smooth, say, Overwatch experience.
 Even at this price point, the Aurora R5 is more affordable than the Lenovo Ideacenter Y900 and Acer Predator G6 – with cheaper upgrades to boot.

 Meanwhile, the $2,529 (about £1,899, AU$3,390) configuration you see above is a nearly maxed out unit with a few extras, including the upgraded 850W power supply plus the liquid-cooling system.

 Unfortunately, you won’t be able to find a new Alienware Aurora R5 on store shelves, but we would still heartily recommend checking out the Alienware Aurora R7.